flowcommerce/node-sdk/README.md

 Each method of the SDK returns a `Promise` of the response.
-The response will contain two properties: `status` and `result`. `response.status` is the HTTP status code of the response. `response.result` is the data returned by the api.
+The response will contain two properties: `status` and `result`. `response.status` is the HTTP status code of the response. `response.result` contains the data returned by the api.
 While switch statements are usually frowned upon, at Flow we feel it is critical to handle every known response from an API to prevent unexpected behavior.
 We also do not want to make assumptions on how you may wish to handle those